-This letter is in response to Tennessee Department of Education's (TDOE) February 8, 2023, request to provide non-congregate meal service in the National School Lunch Program (NSLP), School Breakfast Program (SBP), and the NSLP Seamless Summer Option (SSO) when congregate meal service operations are limited due to natural disasters, unscheduled major building repairs, court orders relating to school safety or other issues, labor-management disputes, or, when approved by the State agency, for a similar unanticipated cause.
+This letter is in response to Tennessee Department of Education's (TN DOE) August 14, 2023, request to provide non-congregate meal service in the National School Lunch Program (NSLP), School Breakfast Program (SBP), Summer Food Service Program (SFSP), and the NSLP Seamless Summer Option (SSO) when congregate meal service operations in schools are limited due to natural disasters, unscheduled major building repairs, court orders relating to school safety or other issues, labor-management disputes, or, when approved by the State agency, for a similar unanticipated cause.
 In order to support continued access to nutritious meals, the Food and Nutrition Service (FNS) recognizes that certain operational flexibilities may be necessary.

-FNS has authority to issue statewide waivers under Section 12(1) of the Richard B. Russell National School Lunch Act (NSLA), 42 U.S.C.
-1760(1).
-To grant a Section 12(1) waiver, the NSLA requires that the waiver must facilitate the purpose of the program, the public must receive notice and information regarding the proposed waiver, and the waiver will not increase the overall cost of the Program to the Federal Government.
-FNS finds that TDOE's waiver request satisfies these statutory requirements.
+FNS has authority to issue statewide waivers under Section 12(l) of the Richard B. Russell National School Lunch Act (NSLA), 42 U.S.C.
+1760(l).
+To grant a Section 12(l) waiver, the NSLA requires that the waiver must facilitate the purpose of the Program, the public must receive notice and information regarding the proposed waiver, and the waiver will not increase the overall cost of the Program to the Federal Government.
+FNS finds that TN DOE's waiver request satisfies these statutory requirements.

-Specifically, TDOE requested a statewide waiver of the requirements explained below.
+Specifically, TN DOE requested a statewide waiver of the requirements explained below.

-Unanticipated School Closures (Schools are closed with no virtual learning)
+Summer Food Service Program and Seamless Summer Option (Schools are closed with no virtual learning)

-The waivers in this section apply to the SFSP and the SSO during unanticipated school closures.
+The waivers in this section apply to the SFSP and SSO when school is closed due to the unanticipated causes listed in the first paragraph of this waiver.
 This applies when school buildings are closed and virtual classes are not offered.
-These waivers are effective through April 30, 2023.
+These waivers are effective through April 30, 2024.

-Non-Congregate Meal Service during Unanticipated School Closures (SFSP/SSO)
+Non-Congregate Meal Service (SFSP/SSO)